Department of e-Business and Technology Management

 Students are required to work in government or industry for a minimum of 120 hours to gain practical experience in the application of project management and business analysis concepts.
 All positions have bee reviewed and approved by EBTM faculty.
 A total of 6 units for any combination of directed readings, independent research, and intership is allowed n the PMBA area of study.
 Graded S/U. Prerequisites: a minimum 3.0 cumulative GPA and consent of the instructor.

-Associate Professors: Chaodong Han, Xiaolin Li, James Otto, Neeraj Parolia, Tobin Porterfield, Stella Tomasi
+Associate Professors: Chaodong Han, Xiaolin Li, James Otto, Neeraj Parolia, Tobin Porterfield (Chairperson), Stella Tomasi

 Assistant Professors: Mona Mohamed, Hiroko Okajima, Natalie Scala (Graduate Director)

 Lecturers: William Cook, Rana Rassipour, Alice Zhang